k-woitas/e-rara-access/README.md

 - **download_fulltext(ID)**:

-    Downloads a certain metadata record from OAI to TXT file.
+    Downloads a certain fulltext file of TXT format.
-    Builds with e-rara ID the fulltext URL, reads the TXT file and writes them in a TXT file on local disk.
+    Builds with e-rara ID the fulltext URL, reads the TXT and saves it to <e-rara ID>.txt file on local disk.

     Parameter:
-    * ID = E-rara ID of the wanted record.
+    * ID = E-rara ID of the desired record.

-- **retrieve_set_fulltexts(Set)**:
+- **retrieve_set_fulltexts(Set, foldername)**:

-    Downloads fulltexts of a given set from e-rara website to TXT files in a certain folder structure.
+    Downloads fulltext files of TXT format of a given OAI set to a certain folder.
+    Builds with e-rara IDs the fulltext URLs, reads the TXT and saves them to <e-rara ID>.txt files on local disk.
     Therefore it
     * requests e-rara OAI-PMH interface according to a set
-    * creates the folder 'set'
+    * creates a folder according to parameter foldername
     * retrieves the set's e-rara IDs from OAI interface
-    * retrieves fulltexts according to set e-rara IDs from e-rara website
+    * retrieves fulltexts according to the IDs from e-rara website
-    * writes metadata into single <e_rara_id>.txt files in the fulltexts > set folder
+    * writes fulltexts into single <e_rara_id>.txt files in the folder
-    * finally checks all metadata files if they are empty, and deletes those empty files.
+    * finally checks all fulltext files in the folder if they are empty, and deletes those empty files.

     Parameters:
-    * Set = The wanted collection/set.
+    Set = The 'setSpec' short cut of the desired set. foldername = The name of the folder which will be created to hold the fulltext files.